 To address rising rents, Somerville aldermen have proposed guaranteeing many tenants citywide an opportunity to purchase their homes if their landlord puts the unit up for sale.
-This “tenant’s right of first refusal” requires approval by the Massachusetts Legislature, and a draft could be submitted to lawmakers on Beacon Hill as soon as next year, according to Somerville Alderman Ben Ewen-Campen.
+This “tenant’s right of first refusal” policy needs approval from the Massachusetts Legislature, and the city could submit a draft to lawmakers on Beacon Hill as soon as next year, according to Somerville Alderman Ben Ewen-Campen.

 The proposal has been shaped by rapid cost increases in Somerville’s housing market over the past several years.
 As rents continue to soar, Ewen-Campen explained, longtime city residents risk displacement.